orthoxerox/documentation/content/docs/next-release/operator.md

 agent-as-daemonset-agent-daemonset   1         1         1         1            1
 ```

+## Configuring the Operator

+The Jaeger operator should work out of the box without additional tinkering, but if you have to you can configure it by saving and editing the deployment YAML file (`https://raw.githubusercontent.com/jaegertracing/jaeger-operator/master/deploy/operator.yaml`) before applying it to your Kubernetes or OpenShift cluster.
+To do this, edit the existing environment variable definitions or add your own from the list below (be careful, some variables use underscores, some use hyphens):

+- **WATCH_NAMESPACE**: which namespace to monitor for definitions of Jaeger resources.
+By default it's not set and the operator will be watching all namespaces
+- **OPERATOR_NAME**: set it to different values when running multiple instances of the Jaeger operator
+- **ES-PROVISION**: Whether to auto-provision an Elasticsearch cluster for suitable Jaeger instances.
+Possible values: 'yes', 'no', 'auto'.
+When set to 'auto' and the API name 'logging.openshift.io' is available, auto-provisioning is enabled. (default "auto")
+- **LOG-LEVEL**: The log-level for the operator.
+Possible values: trace, debug, info, warning, error, fatal, panic (default "info")
+- **METRICS-HOST**: The host to bind the metrics port (default "0.0.0.0")
+- **METRICS-PORT**: The metrics port (default 8383)
+- **CR-METRICS-PORT**: The metrics port for Operator and/or Custom Resource based metrics (default 8686)
+- **PLATFORM**: The target platform the operator will run.
+Possible values: 'kubernetes', 'openshift', 'auto-detect' (default "auto-detect")

+The following environment variables are necessary if your cluster cannot access the default registry (you should also edit the line that says `image:` in the same deployment file, or Kubernetes/OpenShift won't be able to start the operator at all)

+- **JAEGER-AGENT-IMAGE**: The Docker image for the Jaeger Agent (default "jaegertracing/jaeger-agent")
+- **JAEGER-ALL-IN-ONE-IMAGE**: The Docker image for the Jaeger all-in-one (default "jaegertracing/all-in-one")
+- **JAEGER-CASSANDRA-SCHEMA-IMAGE**: The Docker image for the Jaeger Cassandra Schema (default "jaegertracing/jaeger-cassandra-schema")
+- **JAEGER-COLLECTOR-IMAGE**: The Docker image for the Jaeger Collector (default "jaegertracing/jaeger-collector")
+- **JAEGER-ES-INDEX-CLEANER-IMAGE**: The Docker image for the Jaeger Elasticsearch Index Cleaner (default "jaegertracing/jaeger-es-index-cleaner")
+- **JAEGER-ES-ROLLOVER-IMAGE**: The Docker image for the Jaeger Elasticsearch Rollover (default "jaegertracing/jaeger-es-rollover")
+- **JAEGER-INGESTER-IMAGE**: The Docker image for the Jaeger Ingester (default "jaegertracing/jaeger-ingester")
+- **JAEGER-QUERY-IMAGE**: The Docker image for the Jaeger Query (default "jaegertracing/jaeger-query")
+- **JAEGER-SPARK-DEPENDENCIES-IMAGE**: The Docker image for the Spark Dependencies Job (default "jaegertracing/spark-dependencies")
+- **OPENSHIFT-OAUTH-PROXY-IMAGE**: The Docker image location definition for the OpenShift OAuth Proxy (default "openshift/oauth-proxy:latest")

 # Quick Start - Deploying the AllInOne image

 The simplest possible way to create a Jaeger instance is by creating a YAML file like the following example.
 This will install the default AllInOne strategy, which deploys the "all-in-one" image (agent, collector, query, ingestor, Jaeger UI) in a single pod, using in-memory storage by default.